reframejs/reframe/readme.md

     <img src='https://gitlab.com/brillout/reframe/raw/master/docs/screenshots/reframe_overview_screenshot.png' width=1200 style="max-width:100%;"/>
 </p>

-In our example, Reframe does the following:
+Reframe did the following:
- - Reframe searches for the `/pages` directory and finds it at `~/tmp/reframe-playground/pages`
+ - Reframe searched for the `/pages` directory and found it at `~/tmp/reframe-playground/pages`
- - Reframe reads the `/pages` directory and finds our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`
+ - Reframe read the `/pages` directory and found our page config at `~/tmp/reframe-playground/pages/HelloPage.html.js`
- - Reframe uses webpack to transpile `HelloPage.html.js` for the server and to create two bundles for the browser: one common bundle shared and cached across all pages and a second bundle specific to `HelloPage`.
+ - Reframe used webpack to transpile `HelloPage.html.js` for the server and to create bundles for the browser.
- - Reframe starts a hapi server serving all static browser assets and serving the page's HTML.
+ - Reframe started a hapi server serving all static browser assets and serving the page's HTML.

 ### Why Reframe